 Similarly, this kid's gonna grow up to be a criminal, being told by his father to steal candy bars.
 If the cashier hadn't been fluent in Japanese (the father spoke Japanese, assuming the cashier wouldn't understand), he would've gotten away with it.

 This one's especially horrifying to people who are friends to all living things.
 Two kids grab butterflies from an exhibit with their fists, possibly hurting them, and when they are told to stop, their mother says that they should be allowed to do whatever they want to them, and tries to apply Never Say "Die" to real life.
 She has to be forcibly removed from the exhibit in the end.

 This one features rude customers, awesome customers... and a 70-year-old cashier who has to work to afford chemotherapy.

-It's hard not to feel bad for the regular in this story, especially if you're an animal-lover/have a beloved pet yourself.
+It's hard not to feel bad for the regular in this story, especially if you're an animal lover and/or have a beloved pet yourself.
 A customer's hamster has a tumor and must be put down.
 She wants to give the hamster one final treat first, but another customer comes and grabs the hamster's box from her hands without permission.
-The customer think that a hamster-loving friend would like to see a hamster that is about to die.
+The customer thinks that a hamster-loving friend would like to see a hamster that is about to die.